My husband and I love camping!

 I regretted it.

 While we had plenty of food for our son, I was in pain and discomfort by the end of the trip.
 Our little one was so excited that he had a hard time staying focused long enough to nurse (except during the night when he sleep-nurses), and the hand pump was not draining the milk completely.
 By Sunday morning, I had hard lumps in my breasts and the hand pump had caused some minor bleeding.
 So, in hindsight, if you are a mom who pumps exclusively or regularly, it is worth the hassle of taking your familiar electric pump with you.

 Not draining the breast completely tells your body that demand for the milk has decreased so milk production will start to decrease.
 For nursing mothers, you can simply add a few extra nursing sessions in when you get home.
 But for those of us who rely on pumping, it can be a challenge to get our supply back.
 It is over a week since we returned, and I am only just getting my milk supply back up to pre-camping levels.

 When it comes to diapers, I recommend packing a few more than you think you will need.
 Our little one ate a little less on our trip and, therefore, had fewer messy diapers.
 However, it is better to be prepared then to find yourself needing one more diaper and not having one.

 If you are cloth diapering, you will have to bring enough water to rinse the diapers and a wet storage bag for soiled diapers until you return home.
 If you are brave enough and have enough water, you can take soap, wash the diapers there, and let them dry in the sun.

 If you are using disposable diapers, please dispose of them properly.

-I also recommend bringing a baby wash cloth just in case you need to give the little one a sponge bath after a particular messy diaper or if they end up really dirty playing in the dirt.
+I also recommend bringing a baby washcloth just in case you need to give the little one a sponge bath after a particularly messy diaper or if they end up really dirty playing in the dirt.
 A plastic bin can double as a small bathtub if need be.

 4. Somewhere safe to sleep.